-Do you have areas of skin covering in red bumps like a rash, but without any itching or pain?
-Do your upper arms or thighs look a bit like a plucked chicken?
-You may have what’s called ‘keratosis pilaris’, a mild-to-moderate skin condition related to eczema.
-Because it’s not serious or painful, researchers and doctors don’t pay much attention.
-But, you don’t have to live with it.
-You can start healing you skin (and what’s underneath) today.
-You don’t even have to buy anything!
+If you have areas of skin covered in red bumps like a rash, but without any itching or pain and upper arms or thighs look a bit like a plucked chicken, you may have what’s called ‘keratosis pilaris’.

-All my life, for as long as I can remember, I’ve had keratosis pilaris.
-This is also, charmingly, called ‘chicken skin’ and is usually a painless condition where areas of your skin produce a bit too much keratin, which blocks the pores, resulting in a lot of little raised, red bumps.
-Mine’s not serious, and it doesn’t hurt or interfere in my life in any way.
-But.
-Upper arms, butt, and thighs covered in small rough red bumps isn’t exactly my favourite thing.
+This is, charmingly, called ‘chicken skin’ and is usually a painless condition (unless you pick at it… then it’s not painless at all) where areas of your skin produce a bit too much keratin, which blocks the pores, resulting in a lot of little raised, red bumps.
+Mine’s not serious, and it doesn’t hurt or interfere with my life in any way.

-While I haven’t ‘cured’ mine entirely, I have seen a major reduction in symptoms.
-It’s always worse in winter when it’s dry and cold, and I don’t think I’ll ever change that, but I am going to share with you today what has helped me.
+I haven’t ‘cured’ mine entirely but I have seen a major reduction in symptoms.
+It’s always worse in winter when it’s dry and cold, and I don’t think I’ll ever change that, but here’s what’s helped me.

-It’s a super common problem, and seems to have a big genetic component to it.
-But, just because you are genetically prone to something doesn’t mean you have to have it.
-It just means you have to identify what’s going on, what triggers those genes in you, and work to improve it with that knowledge.
+It’s a super common problem and seems to have a big genetic component.
+But, just because you are genetically prone to something doesn’t mean you have to give up.
+It just means you have to identify what’s going on, what triggers those genes in you, and work with that knowledge.

-I feel like there are two super important things to know when trying to work with keratosis pilaris.
+There are two super important things to know when working with keratosis pilaris:

 - Food allergies